EduardoGimenesCustodio/automated-tests-nodejs-api/README.md

 ## Description

-Project developed during the study of an Ignite trail.
+Project developed during the study of the Ignite Node.js Trail.
 Consists of creating automated tests.